 - Certain enzymes in bell peppers, such as lutein, protect the eyes from cataracts and macular degeneration later in life.

-Alpha-lipoic acid helps the body to convert glucose into energy.
+Benefits of Tomatoes are Alpha-lipoic acid helps the body to convert glucose into energy.
 Some evidence suggests that alpha-lipoic acid can aid in blood glucose control, improve vasodilation and protect against retinopathy in diabetic patients and may even help preserve brain and nerve tissue.1

 Lycopene is the antioxidant that gives tomatoes their rich red color.
 Tomatoes account for 80 percent of lycopene consumption.